AbhinavOmprakash/py-htminify/README.rst

 HTMinify
 ========
+.. class:: center
-A lightweight HTML minifier for Python web frameworks.
+    A lightweight HTML minifier for *all* Python web frameworks.

 Installation
 ------------
-with pip
+With pip

 .. code-block:: bash